RESISTANCE ©2014 J.D. DANIELS

 the other two grounded...) then summing up those 3 numbers for answer.

-On the other hand, you can know a prove a system (with say one output) is linear by showing that the sum of outputs due to one input at a time is equal to the output due to all inputs acting simultaneously.
+In the Linear Systems course (EN157) for EE majors there will be a formal proof that a system (with say one output) is linear by showing that the sum of outputs due to one input at a time is equal to the output due to all inputs acting simultaneously.

 Wheatstone bridge.
 The most frequently used resistor